embumila/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Function that copy memory area
+Function that locate character on a string